priyashpatil/bookstore/README.md

 ## Infrastructure

 Deployments are configured with a combination of tools and currently only supports adding application server setup.
-The current deployment for development only for production the scripts and services deployments need to be refactored.
+The current deployment needs additional improvements to be made for production.

 TODO: